Searching for footing in a life nearly extinguished by COVID

 Afterward, sitting in the parking lot, Rodney cried.

-As staffers worked to stabilize Kari, Dubbireddi called hospitals with lung transplant programs, seeking one willing to take a COVID patient.
+As staffers worked to stabilize Kari, Dubbireddi called hospitals with lung transplant programs, seeking one willing to take a COVID-19 patient.
 Northwestern Memorial Hospital in Chicago said they would take Kari — if her body was freed of the virus.
 The task of preparing her for transfer was complicated by internal bleeding and by a blood infection.

 “Everybody was getting anxious because we felt like we were so close to the finish line and it felt like … the wheels were coming off,” Dubbireddi says.